Written by Deb del Villar, Director of Communications

 - The grand adventure had to be time spent with the grandparent doing something fun.

-- It had to include time where conversations and just being together were paramount
+- It had to include times when conversations and just being together were paramount

 - Many included time alone with the grandparent without the presence of siblings.